lujienc/Course-Project_Getting-and-Cleaning-Data/README.md

 ### Explanations on R scripts
 Deatiled R scripts can be found in "run_analysis.R" in the repo.
 In additon to the "base" package, "dplyr" and "Hmisc" packages are used for related functions.
-There are six compoents in the R scripts:
+There are six sections in the R scripts:

 ##### Section 1 (Feature names)
 This section completes three tasks: